1. What are the educational requirements to register in the Program of Studies?

-The Program is typically completed within a three-year period.
+The Program is typically completed within a two-year period.

-The eight courses are offered every semester (see Curriculum).
+The eight courses are offered every term (see Curriculum).
 Six must be completed, four mandatory and two electives to fulfill the course requirements.

-The number of courses to take per semester is ultimately the decision of the Student.
+The number of courses to take per term is ultimately the decision of the Student.
 The four mandatory courses (Level I through IV) should be taken consecutively.

 Students are not required to submit their assignments for grading.
 The student’s mark is weighed 100% on their exam grade.
 The passing grade is a 60%.

-However, the semester officially begins once the registration period closes.
+However, the term officially begins once the registration period closes.
 Program Calendar

-Students receive access to the York University discussion forum (Moodle) approximately 5 business days after registering for a course.
-Additionally, there are three webinars that take place throughout the semester: the first is generally two weeks after the closing of registration, the second is generally at the mid-point in the semester, and the third is approximately three weeks before the exam.
+Additionally, there are three webinars that take place throughout the term: the first is generally two weeks after the closing of registration, the second is generally at the mid-point in the term, and the third is approximately three weeks before the exam.